leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   Play for Java developers by default integrates with [Ebean ORM] [9].

   During the development process I grew more and more satisfied with Ebean capabilities, I even like it more than hibernate/JPA now.
-It was a good fit for my needs, with small learning curve and almost no annoyances.
+It was good fit for my needs, with small learning curve and almost no annoyances.
 The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in `ORDER BY` statements (the workaround is to use [RawSql] [10] and manual column mapping, but it defeats the whole ORM purpose).
 By no means I allege Ebean is more feature-rich, faster, cleaner or simpler to use in multi-layered OSGi application, but it was good enough for my use case and didn't step on my toes too much during development.

   As mentioned above, Play comes with built-in [evolutions] [7] database schema migration tool, which turned out to be very handy in practice.
-In local development environment it watches `conf/evolutions/<<ebean.server.instance>>` directory for changes and allows developer either to apply those or ignore.
+In development environment it watches `conf/evolutions/<<ebean.server.instance>>` directory for SQL script changes and allows developer either to apply those or dismiss.

-  As it often is the case using agile methodologies I had to constantly update database schema during application development.
+  As it's often the case using agile methodologies I had to frequently adjust database schema during application development.
 So I had developed another small utility application to process business-analyst crafted Excel with database meta-model (sheets are database tables, columns are columns, certain meta-data gives Foreign Keys etc..) and generate database DDL and data (in Play evolutions format), application model beans,